patrickbucher/docs/weinberg/how-software-is-built.md

 - more coordination is required
 - people in the project might work _against_ one another

-Scaling Fallacy: "Large systems are like small systems, just bigger."
+Scaling Fallacy: “Large systems are like small systems, just bigger.”
 (Wrong!)

 Written and spoken language is linear, therefore we often fall for linear models.
 Two-dimensional _diagrams of effects_ are a better fit for non-linear
 interdependencies:

-- nodes: measurable quantities ("cloud" symbols for conceptual/actual measurements)
+- nodes: measurable quantities (“cloud” symbols for conceptual/actual measurements)
 - arrow from node A to node B: quantity A has an effect on quantity B
     - dot on the arrow: A moves in one direction, B moves in _another_ direction